 Similarly to the adult total blood volume, these values are vital in the hospital perfusion care, including hemodynamic and pharmacologic interventions, and transfusion practices.

 Aditionally, these values are also extremely important in the process of blood collection for tests.
 For an adult patient, collecting 20 ml of blood won't have a noticeable impact on the organism, whereas the same amount of blood is about 8% of a newborn baby's full blood volume.
-According to the existing guidelines, the maximum volume of blood that can be drawn safely from an infant in 24 hours is ranging from 1% to 5% of the total blood volume.
+According to the, the maximum volume of blood that can be drawn safely from an infant in 24 hours is ranging from 1% to 5% of the total blood volume.

 How is the blood volume estimated in pediatrics?